JetBrains/kotlin-web-site/docs/topics/multiplatform/mpp/multiplatform-add-dependencies.md

 [//]: # (title: Adding dependencies on multiplatform libraries)

 Every program requires a set of libraries to operate successfully.
-A Kotlin Multiplatform project can depend on multiplatform libraries that work for all target platforms, and it can depend on platform-specific libraries.
+A Kotlin Multiplatform project can depend on multiplatform libraries that work for all target platforms, platform-specific libraries, and other multiplatform projects.

 To add a dependency on a library, set a dependency of the required [type](gradle.md#dependency-types) (for example, `implementation`) in the